In Person

 Family Therapy

-Daniel’s work supports relationship and family processes that foster shared meaning and purpose.
-Not all family members need to be present to begin or sustain the process of healing and improving family functioning.
-Daniel has experience with special family issues: family system support for teen depression and anxiety, parent coaching, multigenerational families, blended households, grief and loss, life stage transitions, and intergenerational trauma.
+My work with families supports emotional repair and clearer communication.
+I specialize in family system support for teen/young adult depression and anxiety, parent coaching, multigenerational families, blended households, grief and loss, life stage transitions, and intergenerational trauma.

 3